 At Intibane Lodge we have 6 beautifully structured self catering units, each accommodating 4 people.
 Each chalet is just like a home away from home, offering you a comfortable overnight stay.
 All of the chalets are fully furnished and identical

-Offering comfortable accommodation, seven of the huts have ensuite shower and toilets while the rest share modern ablution facilities.
-Every hut is en-suite, has twin single beds, overhead fan, TV (local channels and shared satellite dish) and ...
+Offering comfortable accommodation, eight of the huts have ensuite shower and toilets while one shares modern ablution facilities.
+The Magogo , our family room which is ensuite, has four single beds in it and is popular ...

 The cozy B&B is separate from the main house, each room having its own entrance.
 There are 8 comfortable double and 2 non smoking rooms.You can be assured of quality accommodation.
 We offer comfortable beds